-2.9 No person may, without the prior written consent of the SAMRC, frame the SAMRC website in any manner whatsoever.
+2.9 No person may, without the prior written consent of the SAMRC, frame the SAMRC websites in any manner whatsoever.

-2.10 E-mail addresses, names, telephone numbers, and fax numbers published on the SAMRC website may not be incorporated into any database used for electronic marketing or similar purposes.
-No permission is given or should be implied that information on the SAMRC website may be used to communicate unsolicited communications to the SAMRC and all rights detailed in 45 of the ECT Act are reserved.
+2.10 E-mail addresses, names, telephone numbers, and fax numbers published on the SAMRC websites may not be incorporated into any database used for electronic marketing or similar purposes.
+No permission is given or should be implied that information on the SAMRC websites may be used to communicate unsolicited communications to the SAMRC and all rights detailed in 45 of the ECT Act are reserved.

 2.11 All licenses and/or permissions granted in terms of this clause 2 are provided on a non-exclusive and non-transferable basis and may be terminated or cancelled by the SAMRC at any time without prior notice or reasons.

 3. Intellectual property rights

 3.1 All intellectual property on the SAMRC websites, including but not limited to content, trademarks (or any confusingly similar trademarks), logos, pictures, video, downloads, domain names, patents, design elements, software, source code, meta tags, databases, text, graphics, icons and hyperlinks are the property of or licensed to the SAMRC and as such, are protected from infringement by domestic and international legislation and treaties.
 Subject to the rights licensed to the User in clause 2, all other rights to intellectual property on the SAMRC websites are expressly reserved.

 3.2 No person may use logos, icons, or trade marks from the SAMRC websites as hyperlinks or other purposes without the SAMRC's prior written consent.